rileyg98/hyundai-keycard/commands.md

 **Authentication flow:**

-Select - returns a UID and versioning info
+Select - returns a Header and UID

 ProcessDigitalKeyCommand 633301